 - Contributions as a homemaker or stay-at-home parent.

-- One spouse’s financial contributions to the other spouse’s
+- One spouse’s financial contributions to the other spouse’s education and career.

 - Any history of domestic violence.